ibm-cloud-docs/account/distribution_list.md

 {: #event-notifications-add-ui}

 Before you can add any {{site.data.keyword.en_short}} instance to the notification distribution list, make sure that you already have an [{{site.data.keyword.en_short}} service instance](/catalog/services/event-notifications){: external} that is in the same account as the distribution list.
-If you don't have an {{site.data.keyword.en_short}} service instance, see [Create an Event Notifications service instance](/docs/event-notifications?topic=event-notifications-en-create-en-instance).
+If you don't have an {{site.data.keyword.en_short}} service instance, see [Getting started with Event Notifications](/docs/event-notifications?topic=event-notifications-getting-started).
 To add an existing {{site.data.keyword.en_short}} service instance to the notification distribution list, complete the following steps:
 1. Using the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Account** > **Notification distribution list**.
 1. Click **Add** > **{{site.data.keyword.en_short}}**.